kai-wei-mo/maven-test/require-dependency/README.md

 https://stackoverflow.com/a/53377399

+This solution is similar to `separate-pom-files` but it uses a custom Enforcer resource defined by a third party.

-doesn't seem to work well, enforcer can't find package
+It doesn't seem to work well, the enforcer plugin can't find resources through our custom repositories.